picturae/activity-listener/README.md

 activityListener.register('click', blur)
 ```

-or stop:
+or undo the registration:

 ```
 activityListener.erase('click', logoff)
-activityListener.clear() // erase all
+activityListener.destroy() // erase all
 ```
+note that 'clear' is now deprecated

 flow methods:
 ```